Healthy Homes Assessment Brown Owl

 Brown Owl Moisture Ingress & Drainage

-Rental properties should be equipped with efficient drainage for the removal of floodwaters, surface water, and ground water, including an appropriate runoff or outfall.
-Making sure that the water has a place to go, and also that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.
+Properties that are rented must be equipped with efficient drainage to get rid of storm water, surface water and ground water, including an appropriate runoff or outfall.
+Making sure that the water has a proper place to go, and also that it isn’t allowed to remain beneath buildings is an essential part of making sure your property is dry.

-In addition to the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between your floor and ground, a ground water barrier must be installed if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop the ingress of moisture, if your rental has an enclosed gap between your flooring and ground, a ground water barrier must be constructed if it’s reasonably practicable to do so.

-An underground moisture barrier typically a polythene sheet laid over the ground, in order to block any moisture in the ground from accumulating into the property.
-It also helps in preventing any damage to your underfloor insulation.
+A ground moisture barrier is generally a polythene sheet laid over the ground, to block any moisture that is present in the ground from getting into the building.
+It also helps prevent from causing damage to the flooring insulation.

 Learn more about The Healthy Homes moisture ingress and drainage standard.